NovoNordisk-OpenSource/dojo/workshops/backstage-developer-learning-path/katas/3/README.md

 Upon completion the participants will have gained a basic understanding of the folllowing aspects of the `software template`:

-* Identifing requirements.
+* Identifying template requirements.
-* Creating templates.
+* Creating new templates.
 * Parameterization & customization.

 ### 1. Create a kata directory